ppy/osu-wiki/news/2019-02-05-new-changes-to-star-rating-performance-points.md

 These are the more minor technical changes that we introduced to fix previous issues and keep things balanced.

 - Various slider length calculations have been fixed to correctly represent gameplay. ([#4099](https://github.com/ppy/osu/pull/4099), [#4193](https://github.com/ppy/osu/pull/4193))
-- Slider lengths are now also considered if the following hitobject is a hitcircle. ([#3608](https://github.com/ppy/osu/pull/3608))
+- Slider lengths are now also considered if the following hit object is a hit circle. ([#3608](https://github.com/ppy/osu/pull/3608))
-- Simultaneous hitobjects are now sorted slightly differently.
+- Simultaneous hit objects are now sorted slightly differently.
 This has a tiny effect on some maps but paves the way forward for future changes.
-- The last 400ms of hitobjects in the beatmap now count towards the difficulty rating. ([#4074](https://github.com/ppy/osu/pull/4074))
+- The last 400ms of hit objects in the beatmap now count towards the difficulty rating. ([#4074](https://github.com/ppy/osu/pull/4074))
 - Slightly less performance points are now awarded due to the aim rating on approach rate 10.33+ beatmaps. ([#76](https://github.com/ppy/osu-performance/pull/76))
 - Slightly more performance points are now awarded due to the speed rating on approach rate 10.33+ beatmaps. ([#76](https://github.com/ppy/osu-performance/pull/76))